-Daniel Bard's improbable return to the majors quietly was one of the best stories of the 2020 MLB season.
+Daniel Bard's return to the big leagues was undoubtedly one of the best stories of the 2020 MLB season.

-Bard began his career with the Boston Red Sox as an intriguing pitching prospect in 2009.
-A bad case of the yips forced him out of the league in 2013, and the 35-year-old has spent his time since then trying to make a comeback.
+Bard began his professional baseball career in 2009 as an encouraging Boston Red Sox prospect, but a case of the yips forced him out of MLB in 2013.
+Since then, the 35-year-old has worked tirelessly to make a comeback.